 In most cases, the costs of the test should be covered by the health insurance.
 Ask your health insurance provider for details.
 You only pay your own risk if it has not yet already been used-up for that year.
-In the event that your parent's DNA will also be tested to compare their DNA with yours, then these costs will be covered by your health insurance.
+In the event that parent's DNA will also be tested to compare the DNA, parents will not have to pay themselves for these costs.